Competitive video games are poised to overtake traditional athletics in the next 10 to 20 years.

 Competitive video gaming may not involve heavy lifting or moving quickly, but it still poses risks of physical injury.

-Matthew Wisnios coaches the e-sports team at Robert Morris University.
+Michael Wisnios coaches the e-sports team at Robert Morris University.

 “Similar to a football player or a basketball player constantly keep doing something, they’re going to run into injury.
 Being at a computer, you’re going to run into a different sort of injury," he said.